Georgian Airways: Russian sanctions

-Following what Russia perceived as anti-Russian protests in June 2019, it banned all flights to/from Georgia starting July 8, 2019.
-Georgian Airways flights to Moscow-Vnukovo have since been operated by Aircompany Armenia through Yerevan.
-The ban was still in effect by 2023.
+Following what Russia perceived as anti-Russian protests in June 2019, it banned all flights to and from Georgia starting 8 July 2019.
+Georgian Airways flights to Moscow-Vnukovo have since been operated by Aircompany Armenia via Yerevan.
+The ban was revoked by Russian president Vladimir Putin on 10 May 2023 starting 15 May and Georgian Airways announced it would then resume flights to Moscow from 20 May, with the first flight arriving in Vnukovo on that day.
+In response, Ukrainian president Volodymyr Zelensky imposed sanctions against the airline on 1 July.